March 29, 2008

 Good Shepherd (Free Lutheran) Church sermons

 Jim, those with the gift/stilt of prophecy and discernment are sounding the alarm on Purpose Driven, why aren't you listening?
 You say in your "King's Stilts" sermon that we NEED these people for direction.
 Listen to them.
-Even if the Leadership of the AFLC holds its doctrine of 'congregationalism' closer to its heart than even truth, or the command to name the names of false teachers, you can still do your own research and realize just how dangerous a game you are playing with Christ's flock.
+Even if the Leadership of the AFLC holds its doctrine of 'congregationalism' closer to its heart than Scriptural truth, or than the command to name the names of false teachers, you can still do your own research and realize just how dangerous a game you are playing with Christ's flock.

 March 22, 2008